 Balance Your Activities

 When you’re on vacation – even a good murder mystery-themed vacation – you should alternate your time between resting and staying active.
 Being active will raise those feel-good endorphins.
 Resting and quieting your mind will reduce your levels of stress hormones such as cortisol and adrenaline.
+For instance, going fishing can be both relaxing and stimulating as you concentrate on catching a fish while appreciating the beauty of nature around you.
+You will feel relaxed and rejuvenated when you return home after a few days of alternating activities.

 Take Mini Vacays